kfl/only_funs/README.md

 Only Funs
 =========

-Companion code and material for the *only funs* streaming series.
+Companion code and material for the *Only Funs* streaming series.